krumpking/Canvas-Painting/README.md

 ## Getting Started

-Simple app to drwa on a flutter canvas,
+Simple app to draw on a flutter canvas,